 |Job Type||CBT Discrete|

-Applicants who meet the minimum qualifications will be invited to take the Multiple-Choice exam; the exam will be held on Monday, February 10, 2020.
-Candidates who pass the Multiple-Choice exam will be invited to take Oral Performance exam, held on Thursday and Friday, February 27 and February 28, 2020.
-An invitation with the exact test time will be sent prior to the testing dates listed.
+This announcement has been reopened to reflect changes to the Selection Process.
+New applicants who meet the minimum qualifications will be invited to take the Multiple-Choice exam; the tentative date for the exam will be Saturday, March 14, 2020.
+An invitation with the exact test time will be sent prior to the testing date listed.

 The Human Services Agency is a department of the City and County of San Francisco and the central resource for public assistance in the City.
 Our mission is to promote well-being and self-sufficiency among individuals, families and communities in San Francisco.
 We provide a safety net for individuals and families by offering income support, community-based living support, and assistance acquiring food, housing, and health coverage.
 We offer programs and services that ensure the protection and safety of children, the elderly and dependent adults.
 We help people secure employment through training, job search and child care assistance.

 Under general supervision, Protective Service Workers perform professional investigation, casework, and casework services at the Human Services Agency, Family & Children’s Services program.
 This includes activities related to: engagement of children, youth and families; assessment of safety and risk; case planning and service delivery; and transitioning children and families to appropriate permanent and stable living situations.

 According to Civil Service Commission Rule 109, the duties specified below are representative of the range of duties assigned to this job code/class and are not intended to be an inclusive list.